w7-3/webautomate-pipeline-resources/src/docs/project-build-results.spec.md

     - Number of successful screenshots
     - Number of failed screenshots

-At the bottom of the build summary, there is a button labelled "To Build Report".
+At the bottom of the build summary, there is a button labeled "To Build Report".
 Clicking on it will take you to the build report page.
 The build report page is made up of the following elements:

 - A CTA button (top right) to build the project